All Episodes

 We're no longer at the top.

-Our count, our country ranks eighth behind Canada.
+Our country ranks eighth behind Canada.

-See, what makes America great is our freedoms.
+And see, what makes America great is our freedoms.

-Well, it put a new one out a week ago called Why is America Exceptional?
+The Heritage Foundation puts a new pamphlet out, well, it put a new one out a week ago called Why is America Exceptional?

 And I'll give you the punchline from it to entice you to get a copy of the new release.